mprov-ng/mprov-ng.github.io/mpcc.md

 # Installation
 This installation proceedure assumes that you have a system with at least the "Minimal Install" packages installed.
 You can have more than that, but the installer assumes it will have to handle most of the dependancy installaion.

+If you are using a database server like MariaDB or PostgreSQL, and we recommend you do for anything other than a small test cluster, you will need that server setup, with an empty DB for mprov, and a user login with permissions to that db.

 Before running the installation, you will want to make sure you populate the `env.db` file with the variables for your db configuration you are going to use.
 An example is provided, with everything commented out.

 Installation is best done by cloning the repository and running `./install_mpcc.sh` as root.
 This script takes the following arguments: